blewy/Mlearning_withSparklyR/README.md

 # Mlearning_withSparklyR
-This my true to pass all the code on the book ML with Spark into R and SparklyR
+This my best try to pass all the code on the book ML with Spark into R and SparklyR

 the book can be found here (https://www.amazon.com/Machine-Learning-Spark-Powerful-Algorithms/dp/1783288515)